ChromiaProject/postchain/doc/networking/Postchain-Networking.md

 Postchain will pick the peer information that was added/updated last.
 Both directory chain and local database updates a timestamp when peer information is added/modified.

-For the directory chain itself, peer information of the genesis node must be configured in node configuration so that a node can start syncing the first blocks of the directory chain.
-If the genesis node is no longer available, genesis peer information can point to another live node but then that node also needs to be manually added as a peer and as a blockchain replica via CLI.
+For the directory chain itself, peer information of a node in the system cluster must be configured in node configuration so that a node can start syncing the first blocks of the directory chain.

 #### Inferring relevant peers for a specific blockchain